Blog

 21. Host a monthly open house for prospective members

-They can also be a powerful marketing tool to get new members in your door.
+But it can also be a powerful marketing tool to get new members in your door.

 • Serve complimentary food and beverages